learnbyexample/regexp-cut/examples/Examples.md

 ## Selecting range of fields

 Range of fields can be specified separated by a `-` character.
+If negative indexing option `-n` is enabled (discussed later), the separator changes to `:` character.

 ```bash
 $ printf '1 2 3 4 5\na b c d e\n' | rcut -f1-3